epanikas/nextjs-tailwind-language-selector/README.md

+## this is a fork for language selector in this github repository: https://github.com/simplelocalize/nextjs-tailwind-language-selector

+here is the original description:

 # Language selector with Tailwind and flag-icons

 This is an example of using [Next.js](https://nextjs.org/) with [Tailwind CSS](https://tailwindcss.com/) and [SimpleLocalize](https://simplelocalize.io/) with [flag-icons](https://flagicons.lipis.dev) for language selector.